-From the architect.
+Text description provided by the architects.
 Two avid climbers, a professor and a gallery owner, teamed up to build a weekend house in the Sydney Blue Mountains area to host fellow climbers and guest artists.
 The brief they gave was to design a simple one storey, 3-bedroom dwelling, which would contain a sauna for tired climbers, a studio for dedicated artists and a space for entertaining.
 The brief lead us to the form of the building, which was divided into two parts and connected by a butterfly roof.

 Cosily nestled amongst gumtrees and eucalyptus, the house was designed with tough materials to cope with potential bushfires.
 The windows were limited and in their place 3m high pivoting toughened double glazed doors were used.
 Both parts of the house are clad in coreten steel and recycled blackbutt cladding and a butterfly roof with a central gutter, linked to the rainwater tank, spans across the two parts.